 #2.
 The Berghoff Buildings

 I find it fascinating that one section of the building, its western third, has a cast iron facade.
 Covering an entire building in precast iron was cheaper and easier than constructing it in brick.
-Cast iron facades were all the rage before 1871, though the image of molten iron walls tumbling down amidst the flames meant that not too many were rebuilt.
+Cast iron facades were all the rage before 1871, though not many were used afterwards.
+The image of molten iron walls melting down amidst the inferno will do that to ya.

 #3.
 The Haskell, Barker, and Atwater Buildings